kverrier/TubesCreamer/README.md

 ### [Audio Demo](http://soundcloud.com/k_v/tubescreamer-demo)

 ## Installation
-In order to install the plug-in, download the [nyquist file](https://github.com/downloads/kverrier/TubesCreamer/tubescreamer.ny).
+In order to install the plugin, download the [plugin file](https://github.com/downloads/kverrier/TubesCreamer/tubescreamer.ny).
 Copy the file into the audacity plugin folder located in the location of the audacity installation.
 Next, start up audacity and go the the "Effects" menu in the top bar to make sure that "TubeScreamer" appears.